neurogenetics/GWAS-pipeline/README.md

 Authors: Cornelis Blauwendraat, Mike Nalls

 ## General description and purpose
-This is a general description of the LNG GWAS pipeline which can be used to guide researchers on how-to run a GWAS Roughly the pipeline can be divided into four steps:
+This is a general (somewhat comprehensive) description of the LNG GWAS pipeline which can be used to guide researchers on how-to run a GWAS.
+Roughly the pipeline can be divided into four steps:

 1. QC and data cleaning